tqxli/rat7m/README.md

 ![sample_frame](commons/example.png)

+where
-where the 20 body joint keypoints are marked in red, the 2D center of mass is marked in blue and the keypoints are connected correspondingly based on anatomy.
+* 20 body keypoints are marked in red
+* 2D center of mass is marked in blue
+* 21 pairs of keypoints are connected correspondingly based on rat anatomy.

 # Compute error metrics
 ## Common metrics